MaterializeInc/materialize/doc/user/content/integrations/sql-clients.md

 {{< note >}}
-As we work on extending the coverage of `pg_catalog` in Materialize, some TablePlus features might not work as expected {{% gh 19891 %}}.
+As we work on extending the coverage of `pg_catalog` in Materialize, some TablePlus features might not work as expected.
 {{< /note >}}

 To connect to Materialize using [TablePlus](https://tableplus.com/),